March 27, 2019

 Along with writing, graphic design is one of the most sought after freelance gigs.
 Fortunately, there are several sites dedicated specifically to freelance graphic design.
 Here are some of our favorites.

 99Designs is an all-in-one site for design needs for business owners.
-To sign up as a designer, you'll create a profile, which will be vetted by one of the 99Design team members.
+To sign up as a web designer, you'll create a profile, which will be vetted by one of the 99Design team members.
 This will help determine your skill level so that the team can reach out when new design opportunities emerge.
 The site charges a 15 percent fee for entry-level designers, 10 percent for mid-level designers, and 5 percent for top-level designers, so you'll earn more as you improve your skill level and become a top freelancer.

 Designhill allows freelance designers to post design services for full-time employment or bid for small tasks to make extra money.
 The site also features design contests that enable designers to show their chops when it comes to creating stunning visual content.
 For the contests, you won't get paid unless your design beats out the competition so it's a great site to push your skills and perform your best work.